mikethefifth/jamf_connect_pam/README.md

 Now you can use the `sudo` command and you should be prompted for Okta login.
 The next step is to configure other authentication methods to use Okta as well.

 ## Configure which Authentication Calls to use PAM for
 To configure the PAM module to use Okta Authentication for things like unlocking System Preferences and installing software, we must use the Security Tool that ships with macOS.
 The file that controls the Auth Mechanism is `com.jamf.connect.sudosaml`.
-You can read this file by typing the following into terminal:
+You can read this file by typing the following into Terminal:
 `security authorizationdb read com.jamf.connect.sudosaml`

 The results shoudl look like below: